jhu-ip/cs220-f24/index.md

 ---
 layout: default
-title: "Intermediate Programming, Spring 2024"
+title: "Intermediate Programming, Fall 2024"
 category: "home"
 ---

-Welcome to the website for Intermediate Programming (Spring 2024) at
+Welcome to the website for Intermediate Programming (Fall 2024) at
 <a class="external" target="_blank" href="https://www.jhu.edu/">Johns Hopkins University</a>!

 *Course description*: This course teaches intermediate to advanced